SuzanTurner/F/README.md

 # 🪦 Press F to Pay Respect - FastAPI App

-A fun but structured backend application built with **FastAPI**, **SQLite**, and **IP-based geolocation tracking**, where users can "press F" to pay their respects.
+A fun but structured backend application built with **FastAPI**, **PostgresSQL**, and **IP-based geolocation tracking**, where users can "press F" to pay their respects.
 Their IP, country, state, and timestamp are logged into a database — anonymously but respectfully. 🫡

 ## 📜 Features